 Step 8 – Close the deal

-Your lender will furnish you with a Loan Estimate (LE) of your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your loan application.
-This estimate rests on the loan amount.
-RESPA requirements mandate that it has to contain all closing costs and fall within a strict range of accuracy, and I'll go over the estimate and let you know if it all looks adequate.
+Your mortgage lender will provide you with a Loan Estimate (LE) of closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) outlining closing costs from your mortgage lender within three days of taking your loan application.
+This estimate depends on the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy.
+I'll study the estimate and let you know if everything looks all right.

 Step 9 – Move in

 Congratulations!
-It's time to move into your new home.
+Now you can move into your new home.
 Enjoy it.
-And if you need anything or have any questions, just contact me at 405-340-4224 or e-mail me at .
+And if you have any questions, be sure to call me at 405-340-4224 or e-mail me at .